imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-someone-from-the-past.md

 This dream can also reflect that you want to emulate that person or that you are dealing with **difficult emotions**, especially if the person is deceased.
 In this case, the dream can indicate that you are facing difficulties in letting go of what you feel, and that it is necessary to look inside yourself to overcome these feelings.

 This article is merely informative.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.We invite you to go to a psychologist to discuss your particular case.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.We invite you to go to a psychologist to discuss your particular case.

 ### Bibliography